heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 > [!NOTE]
 >
-> While not expected, you can use the Community Edition of IntelliJ IDEA if you
+> You can use the Community Edition of IntelliJ IDEA if you prefer.
+We will not
-> prefer.
-We will not use any feature that is only available in the Ultimate
+> use any feature that is only available in the Ultimate Edition.
-> Edition.
 >
 > You are free to use another IDE if you prefer but the official support for
 > this course is IntelliJ IDEA (Community or Ultimate Edition).